-The National Diploma: Architectural Technology will not be offered for first time entrants from 2018 onwards and is currently in the process of being phased out The Bachelor of Technology: Architectural Technology will not be offered for first time entrants from January 2020 onwards and is subject to phase out from 2020 onwards
+The National Diploma: Architectural Technology will not be offered for first time entrants from 2018 onwards and is currently in the process of being phased out.
+Barring WIL, no modules will be taught from this programme from 2022 onwards.
+The Bachelor of Technology: Architectural Technology will not be offered for first time entrants from January 2020 onwards and is subject to phase out from 2020 onwards.
+No modules will be taught from this programme from 2022 onwards.